googlecreativelab/obvi/README.md

 *Note: You must run your app from a web server for the HTML Imports polyfill to work properly.
 This requirement goes away when the API is available natively.*

-If your app is running from SSL (https://), the microphone access permission will be persistent.
-That is, users won't have to grant/deny access every time.
+*Also Note: If your app is running from SSL (https://), the microphone access permission will be persistent.
+That is, users won't have to grant/deny access every time.*

-### Single Build
+### Single Build (one bundled file, no Bower) Set up

 Static hosting services like GitHub Pages and Firebase Hosting don't support serving different files to different user agents.
-If you're hosting your application on one of these services, you'll need to serve a single build, which can be found in: ```build/dist/voice-button.html```
+If you're hosting your application on one of these services, you'll need to serve a single build, which can be found here: ```build/dist/voice-button.html```

+You can also customize the ```polymer build``` command in ```package.json``` to futher suit your needs.

 ## Usage

 Basic usage is:

-`<voice-button cloud-speech-api-key="XXX"></voice-button>`
+`<voice-button cloud-speech-api-key="YOUR_API_KEY"></voice-button>`

 ### Options: